 This email marketing feature is essential for authors, and I suggest you set up a collection form now, even if you won't be sending traffic to the site just yet.

-Pro Tip: Check out our article on creating a reader magnet for more information!
+Pro Tip: Check out my article on creating a reader magnet for more information!

 Step 8: Add Pages